 I once had to cover some unexpected dental procedures.
 A toothache is not a fun experience for anyone — and neither is the cost for fixing it.

 My expenses for that month went over my regular budget by about $2,000, endangering my ability to cover other necessary expenses such as my rent.
 I wasn’t sure what I would do until I heard about an organization called Modest Needs.

 Modest Needs is a non-profit organization that “empowers members of the general public to make small, emergency grants to low-income workers who are at risk of slipping into poverty.”
-They provide small grants to deserving, self-sufficient individuals who are usually capable of paying rent and other expenses, but due to unforeseen circumstances (medical or dental emergency, death in the family, loss of a job, large utility bill), their expenses for the month are too much for their budgets.
+It provides small grants to deserving, self-sufficient individuals who are usually capable of paying rent and other expenses, but due to unforeseen circumstances (medical or dental emergency, death in the family, loss of a job, large utility bill), their expenses for the month are too much for their budgets.

 If you’re in need of a bit of extra support, Modest Needs might be able to help you too.

-Who is Eligible for Support?
+Who Is Eligible for Support?

 Modest Needs focuses on giving Self-Sufficiency Grants to those who aren’t eligible for other kinds of social assistance, with priority for people living alone, public school teachers and first responders, though they accept applications from anyone in need.

 If you qualify, they’ll help you cover an unforeseeable or emergency expense that occurred in the past 60 days, such as an unexpected medical bill, the legal fees to complete an adoption or the cost of replacing a major appliance.
 They’ll also support you with monthly expenses that you can’t afford because of a documented extenuating circumstance, such as my rent when I had to unexpectedly pay for dental surgery.